ICAI CA Foundation Chapter-Wise Weightage Sept 2025—Latest Update

-Those candidates who appear for any level of the CA exam need to be required for the chapter-wise preparation, so we share the CA exam chapter-wise weightage for every level.
-Before exploring the chapter-wise weightage, once check the CA exam highlights.
+Those candidates who appear for any level of the CA exam need to be required to for chapter-wise, so we share the CA exam chapter-wise weightage for every level.
+Before exploring the chapter-wise weightage, first check the CA exam highlights.

 Highlights of the CA Exam